lihuihan/TIC3901/README.md

 Commands to build and run project

 In the main directory :
+'npm run build'
-'npm run build', 'npm run start'
+'npm run start'